karthikjayd/karthikjayd.github.io/index.md

 I'm currently pursuing an M.Sc. in Physics at Albert-Ludwigs-Universität Freiburg, where I'm wrapping up [my master's thesis at Fraunhofer IAF](/research/#master-thesis).
 My academic path didn't start in pure Physics — I originally trained in Physics Education.
 But over time, I realized that, to truly teach science, one must first *do* science.
 That realization led me back to theory, back to labs and into the heart of the discipline itself.

-I guess we all are already tired of hearing *`we live in the Age of Information'*, but it feels increasingly like the age of *misinformation*.
-In response, I see my role not just as a physicist by training, but in addition, as someone who bears the responsibility to inculcate critical thinking and scientific temper to the next generation.
+We're all probably tired of hearing that we live in the *'Age of Information'*, but it feels increasingly like the age of *misinformation*.
+In response, I see my role not just as a physicist by training, but in addition, as someone who feels responsible for nurturing critical thinking and scientific temper in the next generation.

+As I move forward, I hope to continue bridging the gap between research and education — making science not just something to learn, but something to live.

 <!--